pereiraj52/TaX-Ray-Canada/replit.md

 - June 27, 2025.
 Changed default tax bracket visualization bar color from grey (bg-gray-300) to primary green (#88AA73) for consistent brand color usage
 - June 27, 2025.
 Changed tax bracket visualization text color from white to black for improved readability against green background
 - June 27, 2025.
 Updated taxable income indicator line and label color to #D4B26A using inline styles for proper color rendering in tax bracket visualization
+- June 27, 2025.
+Extended taxable income indicator line to appear across all 4 bars in tax bracket visualization while keeping label only on first bar
 ```

 ## User Preferences